 - Fortify on Demand static security assessment for each build triggered by Jenkins

-- Option to poll for results and mark the build as ‘Unstable’ if it does not meet the organization's security policy
+- Task to poll for results and mark the build as ‘Unstable’ if it does not meet the organization's security policy

 1. Generate API Key

 Jenkins connects to your Fortify on Demand tenant via the Fortify on Demand API.
 To create an API key, login to the Fortify on Demand Portal and select Administration->Settings->API.
 Then, add a new API key with role "Start Scans."
 Make a note of the API Key and the secret code that is displayed.

 From the Jenkins Dashboard, go to Manage Jenkins-> Manage Plugins.
 In the Available tab and search for “Fortify on Demand Uploader”.
 Select the plugin and the click on Download and install after restart.

 3. Global Configuration

 From the Jenkins Dashboard, go to Manage Jenkins-> Configure System.
 Under Fortify on Demand enter the API Key and secret code from Step 1 above.
 In advanced settings enter the URL that you use for accessing Fortify on Demand.
 The Test Connection button may be used to validate your settings.
 If your Jenkins server requires a proxy for web access configure it under Plugin Manager -> Advanced -> HTTP Proxy Configuration.